A Veteran’s Resume and Job Hunting Guide

 The transition from military to civilian life is harder than most people think.
 Veterans are expected to make a big change in their environment, responsibility, and social atmosphere.
-Adding a job hunt on top of that can be a lot to handle.
-We’ve got you covered with all the essential information on finding a new job as a veteran.
-In this guide, we will cover many of the difficulties veterans face in their job transition, the best industries for veterans, how to find the right job, and how to prepare for the application process.
-First, let’s identify the common challenges veterans face as they journey from military service to civilian work.
+Adding a job hunt on top can be a lot to handle.
+We’ll cover all the essential information on finding a new job as a veteran.

 Challenges Faced by Veterans Looking for a Civilian Job